 Your community may utilize a neighborhood watch program to supplement patrols by an outside security firm.
 According to FBI crime statistics, security firm ADT reports neighborhoods with watch programs in place may experience 43% less crime than areas without watch programs.

-However, in incidents where your security detail gets into an altercation and someone gets hurt, the association may find themselves in the middle of a civil suit.
+However, in incidents where your security detail gets into an altercation and someone gets hurt, the association may find itself in the middle of a civil suit.
 Commercial general liability coverage protects boards against civil suits, usually paying for:

 Damages, if approved by the court